The Limbaugh Institute for Advanced Conservative Studies, a thrill and a delight.

 I don't know whether you ever met him.

-Well, thank you, sir.
+Thank you, sir.

 Jeff Christie didn't get to say very much.

-Yeah, that's okay.
+Oh, that's okay.

 He played some good songs.

-Yeah, but that was all he was allowed to talk about was the stupid music.
+Yeah, but that was all he was allowed to talk about, was the stupid music.

-It was it was a fun time.
+It was a fun time.

 Thank you.

-Speaking of, my favorite sign for Tea Party uh these days should say it doesn't matter what this sign says, you'll still call it racist.
+Speaking of, my favorite sign for Tea Party these days should say it doesn't matter what this sign says, you'll still call it racist.

-And I I want a bumper sticker without on it, and I'm actually thinking about buying one.
+And I'm actually thinking about buying one.

-There's a place where you can buy bumper stickers, and I'm thinking about buying one and putting it on there and giving it to a few.
+And I'm thinking about buying one and putting it on there and giving it to a few people.

 This also explains the hysterical reaction to Sarah Palin.